Eccleston is a village in the borough of Chorley, situated beside the River Yarrow, with a population of nearly 5,000.

 What is your favourite pub or restaurant in the area and why?

-I have always been a big fan of Verdes.
-The food is always excellent and the staff are so friendly.
-Also, the fact that they now do a takeaway service is handy...probably too much so at times!
+I have always been a big fan of Verde's.
+The food is always excellent handy...probably too much so at times!
 Its great in the summer when you can sit by the duck pond with an ice cream watching the world go by!

 Where is the best place to go for a walk in the area?

-I have a few favourite shops in Eccleston!
-The bag boutique is a favourite of mine, there's a lovely range of clothing, jewellery, and other accessories.
-Another fantastic shop is Pepperberrys which is relatively new.
-They have lovely items for your home and are great for gifts and decorations.
+I have a few favourite shops!
+The bag boutique is a favourite of mine, there's a lovely range of clothing, jewellery, and decorations.

 Why should someone move to Eccleston?

 I have lived in Eccleston now for three years.
-It is a great village to bring up a family, my daughter and myself have been really happy and lots of new friends have been made!
-There are also some lovely properties to consider, a lovely mixture of old and new.
-There are two good primary schools and a bus route which takes you straight to Bishop Rawstorne High School, which is great.
+It is a great village to bring up a family, my daughter and a bus route that takes you straight to Bishop Rawstorne High School, which is great.

-As I stated previously, the amenities are fabulous too with a supermarket, chemist, and a florist.
-There is also a hairdressers and beauty salon for when a bit of pampering is called for!
+As I stated previously, the amenities are fabulous too with a supermarket, chemist, and beauty salon for when a bit of pampering is called for!
 In fact, you wouldn't have to leave the village if you didn't want, as everything is virtually within walking distance.